ChaoticAkantor/CARPG/README.md

  Most classes bring something to the fight and push them into a specific role based on the holy trinity.
 Tank, DPS, Support.

+# Chat commands
+  All commands should be typed without quotes!

+ Type "Class" without quotes in chat to bring up the class menu in order to switch classes, can be done on the fly!

+ Type "Skills" to display the skills menu, to view and purchase skills with skillpoints from leveling.

+ Type "useability" to use your class ability.
+It's advised to bind this to a button.
+Help command will explain how.

+ Type "Info" to display a window with brief information on current selected class.

+ Type "Hints" or "/help" to display all commands and explain how to activate abilities.

+ Type "scaling" or "difficulty" to show current player damage bonus based on number of players.

 # Leveling
  Default Max Level is 60.

  Default 1 skillpoint per level.

  Each class has it's own max level and skills saved individually.

- Type "class" without quotes in chat to bring up the class menu in order to switch classes, can be done on the fly!

- Type "stats" without quotes in chat to bring up the stats menu to see your current stat and ability bonuses.

 # Skills
   Type "skills" to see skills menu and spend skillpoints.